pcxmac/gentoo_installer/README.md

 # gentoo_installer
 a python set of scripts for live or boot-to-live environment for installing gentoo on BTRFS, ZFS, and other file systems.
 Utilizes YAML configurations and has unit-tests.
+BASH is only used as a brief interface, if python cannot address effeciently enough.

 Can create a bottable USB for boot-to-live environment.